zahlman/cookiebaker/src/cookiebaker/default_cookiecutter/{{ cookiecutter.__pypi_slug }}/README.md

 Copyright &copy; {{ cookiecutter.__year }} {{ cookiecutter.__full_name }}

 {% if is_open_source -%}
-This project is open source software, licensed under the terms of {{ cookiecutter.open_source_license }}.
+This project is open source software, licensed under the terms of {{ license_name }}.
 Please see `LICENSE.txt` for details.
 {%- endif %}